GIA Conference Session Guidelines

 Session Lengths

-- 20-minutes (part of a session with multiple roundtables or presentations)
+- 20 minutes (part of an on-site session with multiple roundtables or presentations)

-- 60-minutes (standard single session OR affinity group)
+- 60 minutes (standard on-site session OR affinity group)

-- 90-minutes (standard time for a workshop style OR to allow for partnering/co-presenting with another like-minded session)
+- 90 minutes (standard on-site session with interactivity OR to allow for partnering/co-presenting with another like-minded session)

 Session Costs